SCOPE / PURPOSE OF JOB:

 QUALIFICATIONS AND COMPETENCIES

-- Degree in public health, behavioural science, implementation science or a related field.
-Postgraduate qualification is preferred
+- Postgraduate qualification (MPH, MSc, PhD) in public health, behavioural science, implementation science or a related field.

-- At least 7 to 10 years of experience in programme design and implementation, preferably in health systems or community-based programmes
+- At least 7 to 10 years of experience in programme design and implementation, and evaluation, preferably in health systems or community-based programmes

 - Experience working with government, healthcare providers and community stakeholders in Malaysia